100 Level Courses

 ECON 398: Internship.
 3-6 credits.

 Students find economics-related internship with assistance from Career Services.
 Pre-internship proposal and final reflections paper required.
 Offered by Economics.
-Limited to three attempts.
+May be repeated within the degree for a maximum 6 credits.

 Recommended Prerequisite: 6 upper-level hours in economics, Junior standing, and permission of instructor.